Doing data analysis on .sav file - how to combine sub-items into the main variable name

 It is hard to suggest anything without some idea of what the actual structure of the data looks like.

-I assume that it that you have successfully read the data into an R data.frame or tibble.
+I assume that you have successfully read the data into an R data.frame or tibble.
 If so can you supply us with some sample data.?

 The best way to supply data is to use the dput() function.
 Do dput(mydata) where "mydata" is the name of your dataset.
 For really large datasets probably dput(head(mydata, 100) is sufficient.
 Copy the output and paste it here between